vivek-vilvaraj/libcxlmi_old/README.md

 link, typically MCTP-based CCIs over I2C or VDM.
 As such, target users will mostly be BMC and/or firmware.

-API
-===
-`struct cxlmi_ctx`: library context object.
+Two abstractions:
+- `struct cxlmi_ctx`: library context object - this holds general information about opened/tracked endpoints as well as library settings.
+Before discovery, or anything else for that matter, a new context is created via `cxlmi_new_ctx()`,

-`struct cxlmi_endpoint`: an MI endpoint - mechanism of communication with a CXL-MI subsystem.
+- `struct cxlmi_endpoint`: an MI endpoint - mechanism of communication with a CXL-MI subsystem.
 For MCTP, an endpoint will be the component that holds the MCTP address (EID), and receives request messages.
+Endpoint creation is done by opening an mctp endpoint throught `cxlmi_open_mctp()`.

+Component discovery:
+- Single, specific `nid:eid` endpoint by using `cxlmi_open_mctp()`.
+This will setup the path for CCI commands to be sent.
+It will also probe the endpoint to see what kind of CXL component this belongs to: either a switch or a type3 device.

+- Enumerate all endpoints with`cxlmi_open_scan()` (auto-scan dbus: TODO).

 Requirements
 ============
+1. arm64 or x86-64 architecture.

-1. Linux kernel v5.1+ for mctp/i2c support
+2. Linux kernel v5.1+ for mctp/i2c support.

-2. Enabling use of aspeed-i2c with ACPI **out-of-tree** series https://lore.kernel.org/all/20230531100600.13543-1-Jonathan.Cameron@huawei.com/
+3. Enabling use of aspeed-i2c with ACPI **out-of-tree** series https://lore.kernel.org/all/20230531100600.13543-1-Jonathan.Cameron@huawei.com/

-3. The following kernel configuration enabled:
+4. The following kernel configuration enabled:
    ```
    CONFIG_MCTP_TRANSPORT_I2C=y
    CONFIG_MCTP=y